Ask About Birds

 How long does delivery take?+

-Each print is made to order through our global print partner and shipped from the production lab nearest you, so allow a few days for printing plus local tracked delivery.
+Each print is made to order through our global print partner and shipped from the production lab nearest you - allow a few days for printing plus local tracked delivery.

 What sizes and finishes can I get?+

-The available sizes (up to A2) and any framed finishes are shown above.
+The available sizes (up to 24x30 inches) and any framed finishes are shown above.
 Choose yours before checkout.

 Is it ready to frame?+

-Yes.
-The cream border is sized to sit well in a standard frame, and framed finishes are offered on many prints.
+Yes - each print is sized to fit standard frames.
+Framed finishes are offered on many prints.

 What if it arrives damaged?+